-Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c)]
+Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c)], 24 CFR 984.101(d)]

 HUD permits the PHA to terminate assistance under a number of other circumstances.
 It is left to the discretion of the PHA whether such circumstances in general warrant consideration for the termination of assistance.
 As discussed further in section 12-II.E, the Violence against Women